 A new version of the 1977 Star Wars features a dub in a Native American language

-"Star Wars" fans in Minnesota and Wisconsin yesterday got to experience a whole new version of the 1977 movie "A New Hope."
-It's a version dubbed into the language of one of the largest Indigenous groups in the U.S. and Canada.
+"Star Wars" fans in Minnesota and Wisconsin got to experience a whole new version of the 1977 movie, "A New Hope," last week.
+This take of the classic film was dubbed into the language of one of the largest Indigenous groups in the U.S. and Canada.
 Minnesota Public Radio's Melissa Olson has more.

+(SOUNDBITE OF JOHN WILLIAMS' "MAIN TITLE (FROM 'STAR WARS: EPISODE IV - A NEW HOPE')")

 AJUAWAK KAPASHESIT: My name is Ajuawak Kapashesit, and I play Han Solo in this edition of "Star Wars: A New Hope."